 She knew Clarice well enough.
 Despite the slight soft turn at the end of this morning talk, the potshots had only just begun.

-“I can’t stay here any longer,” Jocelyn said and gulped down some more coffee.
-It was her second cup while Carrie had been there.
+“I can’t stay here any longer.”
+Jocelyn gulped down some more coffee.
+It was her second cup while Carrie had been at OMAC’s office.

 But she knew the answer.
 This was all just going through the motions.